ashwani-kumar-singh/rating-system/README.md

 ```
 ## Future Enhancement / Improvement
 ```
-1. Like /Dislike for product.
+1. Like / Dislike for product.
+2. Support for Decimal rating.
-2. Collect details on the basis of rating of product.
+3. Collect details on the basis of rating of product.
-3. Percentage of customer rated particular rating for product.
+4. Percentage of customer rated particular rating for product.
-4. We can use of concept of curated field in product_rating field, so that it is reflected only after review from BD/Support.
+5. We can use of concept of curated field in product_rating field, so that it is reflected only after review from BD/Support.
-5. Messaging Queue System to calcluate product rating analytics after the product is removed from curation process.
+6. Messaging Queue System to calculate product rating analytics after the product is removed from curation process.
  ```